alexa-samples/alexa-skills-kit-intent-validator/README.md

 ## Language Support

-English and German languages are both supported.
+English, German and French languages are supported.
 The function inspects the locale on the request object and appropriately updates the wording.

 # Updates

-Please watch this repo as we will periodically provide updates
+Please watch this repo as we will periodically provide updates.

 # Feedback